Banu Fazara: Umm Qirfa

 Umm Qirfa Fatima was the leader of the Banu Fazara Arab tribe from Wadi al-Qura.
 Ancient genealogies described Umm Qirfa as a member of the Banu Fazara.
 She married into the Banu Badr.
 According to Ibn Ishaq and Al-Tabari, Umm Qirfa was wealthy.
 She was described as being an old woman with high social status and wife of Malik ibn Hudhayfa ibn Badr al-Fazari.
 Zayd ibn Haritha al-Kalbi went on a trading journey to Syria and with him was the merchandise for Companions of the Prophet Muhammed.
 While he was near Wadi' al Qura' he encountered people from the Tribe of Badr of Fazara, whose leader was Umm Qirfa.
 They attacked him and his companions and snatched all they had of merchandise.
 Some of his fellows were killed and he himself was carried wounded from the field.
 Zayd vowed that he would not wash his head for ritual purity until he fought the people of Fazara.
 When he recovered from his wounds the Prophet Muhammed sent him to punish the people and ordered them to move by the night and rest by the day as a strategy.
 Zayd went and fought the Fazara in Wadi' al Qura, killed some of them.
 Qais bin Musahhar killed Mas'ada bin Hakama.
 Umm Qirfa, her daughter and Abdullah bin Mas'ada were taken as prisoners.
 Zayd ordered Qais bin Musahhar to kill Umm Qirfa and Qais killed her by putting a rope in her two legs, tying it to two camels and driving them in opposite directions until she was killed, ripped apart.

-However, the method of her killing is disputed narrations from Ibn Ishaq are not considered reliable.
+However, the method of her killing is disputed narrations from Ibn Ishaq are not considered reliable due a lack of Isnads.
 More authentic narrations don't mention her death, but rather her capture alongside her family members and being taken as a prisoner of war, but she was later sent to Mecca as a ransom for the release of Muslim prisoners.

-An expedition led by Abu Bakr As-Siddiq or Zaid bin Haritha was despatched to Wadi Al-Qura in Ramadan 6 Hijri after Fazara sept had made an attempt at the Prophet’s life.
+An expedition led by Abu Bakr As-Siddiq or Zaid bin Haritha was despatched to Wadi Al-Qura in Ramadan 6 Hijri after Fazara had made an attempt at the Prophet’s life.
 Following the morning prayer, the detachment was given orders to raid the enemy.
 Some of them were killed and others captured.
 Amongst the captives, were Umm Qirfa and daughter, who was sent to Makkah as a ransom for the release of some Muslim prisoners there.
-Umm Qirfa’s attempts at the Prophet’s life recoiled on her, and the thirty horsemen she had gathered and sustained to implement her evil scheme were all killed.
+Umm Qirfa’s attempts at the Prophet’s life recoiled on her, and the thirty horsemen she had gathered and sustained to implement her scheme were all killed.